 - Pronunciation: Are you able to demonstrate the proper speech sound as the normal speaker of the language?
 It is determined if your speech is easily understandable by most of the regular speakers.

-In PTE read aloud your communicative and enabling skill are scored.
-The other section which is been partially scored is your Reading, Speaking, Oral Fluency, Pronunciation and Content.
+In PTE read aloud your communicative and enabling skills are scored.
+The other section which is been partially scored is your PTE Reading, Speaking, Oral Fluency, Pronunciation, and Content.

 During the preparation time of 30-40 seconds, prepare yourself by mocking the answer.
 Try to read aloud the paragraph as if you are giving the real answer.
 Try to practice the words which seem new or difficult for you to pronounce.
 This will prepare your brain for pronouncing the most difficult words before the recorder starts.